Releases

 checkout Richard Jones relflow tool built

-around rebar3
+around rebar3.

 - Installing: Installing a release on a running system will unpack and upgrade the version:

-- Listing: you can inspect what versions are currently available:
+bin/myrel install 0.0.1 - Listing: you can inspect what versions are currently available:

-- Upgrading: If the version is already unpacked you can simply call
+bin/myrel versions - Upgrading: If the version is already unpacked you can simply call

-- Downgrading: To downgrade to the previous version use the
+upgradeto upgrade to the version:bin/myrel upgrade 0.0.2 - Downgrading: To downgrade to the previous version use the

-command:bin/myrel downgrade 0.0.1
+downgradecommand:bin/myrel downgrade 0.0.1

 Hooks